-If you are reading this, then your probably have made the decision of climbing Lobuche peak.
+If you are reading this, then you probably have made the decision of climbing Lobuche peak.
 Fantastic now let’s help you prepare for the climb.
 To increase your chances of summiting Lobuche peak, read this blog to find out our top 10 tips for Lobuche peak climbing that can help you reach your goal.

 Firstly, You will need to understand what it takes to climb Lobuche and how you should prepare for climbing Lobuche peak.
 Lobuche consists of two peaks/summits, Lobuche East and Lobuche West.
 A continuous ridge connects both peaks and there is a sharp drop between them.
 Lobuche East is the most climbed peak while the West is seldomly climbed.
 Lobuche east stands tall at 6119m/20,075ft and Lobuche West at 6145m/20,160ft.

 Lobuche peak climb is completely doable for people in good shape.
 It is also introduced as an ideal Himalayan climb for beginners.
 The climb provides a great ground to build further mountaineering skills.
 The climb to Lobuche east doesn’t consist of real difficulty but there is a feeling of some exposure along the route.
-Lobuche east peak climb also serves as a great introductory climb for people looking to do 8000m expedition.
+Lobuche east peak climb also serves as a great introductory climb for people looking to do an 8000-m expedition.
 Many Everest climbers attempt Lobuche as part of their acclimatization.

 South-East Ridge is the commonly used climbing route for Lobuche east peak climb.
 The route consists of a mixture of rock, snow and ice climbing.

 At 6119m, Lobuche peak is a more technical climb than its neighbour peaks.
 It is a challenging climb that is not to be taken lightly.
 Here’s how you prepare for a successful summit climb to Lobuche peak.
 We hope these ten tips for climbing Lobuche peak will help you in preparing for the climb.